6420 Wilshire Blvd., Ste. 200

 There are a plethora of statistics on car crashes and safety recalls; however, what do they really tell us?
 To begin with, the data shows that automobile accidents are a big source of concern in the United States.
 They are not only common, but they are also a major cause of death among the younger generation.
 Moreover, auto accidents cause more harm than only the loss of life; they also result in severe injuries that can last a lifetime, as well as financial devastation.

 Statistics show that lemons are more common than we might believe when it comes to product recalls.
-Every year, major automakers recall hundreds of thousands, if not millions, of motor vehicles due to a variety of issues, including engine fires, door fires, faulty steering, airbag problems, headlight failure, unexpected loss of power, and other issues.
+Every year, major automakers recall hundreds of thousands – if not millions – of motor vehicles due to a variety of issues, including engine fires, door fires, faulty steering, airbag problems, headlight failure, unexpected loss of power, and other issues.
 In some instances, the faults linked to these recalls have resulted in massive accidents, resulting in serious injuries and deaths, demonstrating how deadly lemons might be.

 Got a lemon?
 We get you paid.
 Fast & easy!
 Cali Lemon Lawyers’s qualified and experienced lemon law attorneys have assisted hundreds of individuals just like you.
-We can immediately put together a solid legal case on your side and aggressively negotiate to get you the compensation you deserve.
+We can immediately put together a solid legal case on your behalf and aggressively negotiate to get you the compensation you deserve.
 In California, the statute of limitations on lemon law claims is set at four years.
 Take action right now!
 Contact us to speak to a highly qualified California lemon law attorney today!

 or give us a call at: